open/close all folders

 - After retaking the throne, Plourr Illo of the X-Wing Series is considered Empress Heir-Apparent and basically the ruler of her world, though she takes time off now and then to fly missions with her old fighter squadron.
 She is shown here and there handling the difficult nobility.

 - Princess Leia Organa from Star Wars is a senator (until Palpatine disbands the Senate) and then an important member of the Rebellion.
 In the Star Wars Expanded Universe, she goes onto become one of the Alliance's top diplomatic leaders before eventually becoming President of Outer Space.
+In The Force Awakens she gives up her royal title but not her military or political activity (she sends a political emissary to the capital of the New Republic in a deleted scene), leading the Resistance against the First Order as General Organa.

 - Expected, in A Brother's Price, largely because males who survive birth are so rare in that world.
 Of course the princesses, taking over from the retiring queens, are expected to take a very active role in governing Queensland.